jackiehjm/stx-docs/doc/source/security/kubernetes/security-install-update-the-docker-registry-certificate.rst

 .. rubric:: |prereq|

-Obtain an intermediate or Root |CA|-signed certificate and key from a trusted intermediate or Root |CA|.
+Obtain an intermediate or Root |CA|-signed certificate and key from a trusted Intermediate or Root |CA|.
 Refer to the documentation for the external Root
 |CA| that you are using, on how to create public certificate and private key
-pairs, signed by an intermediate or Root |CA|, for HTTPS.
+pairs, signed by an Intermediate or Root |CA|, for HTTPS.

 For lab purposes, see :ref:`Create Certificates Locally using openssl
 <create-certificates-locally-using-openssl>` for how to create a test
-intermediate or Root |CA| certificate and key, and use it to sign test certificates.
+Intermediate or Root |CA| certificate and key, and use it to sign test certificates.

 Put the |PEM| encoded versions of the certificate and key in a single file, and copy the file to the controller host.

-Also, obtain the certificate of the intermediate or Root |CA| that signed the above certificate.
+Also, obtain the certificate of the Intermediate or Root |CA| that signed the above certificate.

 .. rubric:: |proc|